AidenBurgess/multiprocessor-scheduling-visualisation/wiki/work-logs/Seif.md

 # Seif's Work Log

+## 30/08/20

+- Finalising wiki for submission
+- Read through current draft of report to see what could be changed/added

+---

+## 29/08/20

+- Added more info to wiki, meeting minutes and architecture/class structure pages.
+- More reviewing on pull requests containing minor changes and tweaks to various components.
+- Worked on final minor adjustments to visualisation.

+---

 ## 28/08/20

 - More visualisation work, just minor tweaks and fixes before merging all the new changes back to master